djpardis/djpardis.github.io/pubs.md

   <br/>
   <a title="apply(meetup)" href="https://www.datacouncil.ai/talks/the-state-of-cross-company-data-exchange">Data Council Austin</a>, March 30, 2023.
   <br/>
-  📽 <a href="https://docs.google.com/presentation/d/1g8X0OpOQtPgGZqVzRNU-wGHbQD9sVw1LmEwRz7DAjSA/edit?usp=sharing" target="_blank">slides</a>, 📃 <a href="https://medium.com/@djpardis/the-state-of-data-exchange-31049fa229f0" target="_blank">blog post</a>
+  📹 <a href="https://youtu.be/Np0kTZlbRO4" target="_blank">video</a>, 📽 <a href="https://docs.google.com/presentation/d/1g8X0OpOQtPgGZqVzRNU-wGHbQD9sVw1LmEwRz7DAjSA/edit?usp=sharing" target="_blank">slides</a>, 📃 <a href="https://medium.com/@djpardis/the-state-of-data-exchange-31049fa229f0" target="_blank">blog post</a>
   <p><i>Abstract.</i> Data exchange is integral to every business partnership.
 Yet data exchange practices are highly manual, prone to leaks, difficult to validate, impossible to monitor, and costly to audit.
-In this talk, we present an overview of the methods enterprises use to exchange data and outstanding challenges.
+In this talk, we present an overview of the methods enterprises use to exchange data and the outstanding challenges.
 We conclude by enumerating the properties of a good solution.</p>

 - <em>Making an impact with data</em>
   <br/>with <a href="https://www.linkedin.com/in/gorkemy/" target="_blank">Gorkem Yurtseven</a> and <a href="https://britt-allen.github.io/" target="_blank">Britt Allen</a>, moderated by <a href="https://twitter.com/elizabeth_dlha" target="_blank">Elizabeth Dlha</a>